JAMPANIKOMAL/atlas/docs/03_Pipeline_16S_Workflow.md

-# 16S Pipeline v3: Data Preparation Workflow
+# 16S Pipeline: Data Preparation Workflow

 This document details the refined step-by-step workflow for preparing the 16S (prokaryotic) data, as developed in the `01_Refining_16S_Preparation.ipynb` notebook.